RahimGopali1/RahimGopali1/README.md

 - 👋 Hi, I’m @RahimGopali1
-- 👀 I’m interested in Guiter, Games, painting
+- 👀 I’m interested in Coding and playing guiter.
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently working as a frontend developer in allstar technology
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me